LuciMacedo/Ignite-lab/README.md

 - [Author](#author)

 ## Overview
-  Application with features where you can sign up for the page with your email and access the page content for an Event where you can choose classes.
+  Application with features where you can sign up the page with your email and access the page content for an Event where you can choose classes.
+  Not all the components have functionality a few of them are just following the layout.

 ### The challenge

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size.
 - See hover states for all interactive elements on the page.
-- Post comments and also delete them.
+- Sign up the page for an Event.

 ### Screenshot